FrogID, initiated by the Australian Museum in November 2017, is geared towards achieving the following aims:

 There’s no way scientists can record Australia’s frogs on their own.
 The country’s too big and there are too many frogs!
 That’s where you come in.
 With FrogID, citizen scientists just like you can help record frog calls and put more frog records on the map and contribute to biodiversity research and conservation!

 Registered FrogID accounts are automatically signed up to receive monthly FrogID eNewsletters to stay informed on the latest FrogID research and news.
 Can't find the FrogID eNewsletter in your inbox?
 Check your junk folder just in case, or subscribe through the link below.

 The Australian Museum's FrogID project harnesses the work of citizen scientists to power frog research and conservation.
 Your donation will help support FrogID as we grow our community and important research dataset: from updating mobile and web applications, to producing open-access science and financing our small team, every contribution counts!

-Here's what your donation to FrogID can make possible: • $50 helps our scientists verify 10 minutes of frog call recordings • $100 helps send one month of emails • $250 stores ten days of audio recordings • $500 supports 2 hours of developer time for app updates • $2000 supports scientific data subscriptions or two months of data storage
+Here's how your donation can contribute: • $50 AUD helps our scientists verify 10 minutes of frog call recordings • $100 AUD helps send one month of emails • $250 AUD stores ten days of audio recordings • $500 AUD supports 2 hours of developer time for app updates • $2000 AUD supports scientific data subscriptions or two months of data storage